 It was also a deeply enjoyable time, given the incredible team that I found on this project.

-The game went on to top the sales charts and received good reviews from the press, so I'm very proud of the end result, and it was really hard for me to move on once my work was done.
+The game went on to top the sales charts and received good reviews from the press.

 Shortly before release, I was moved to a different project within Globant, and eventually left the company altogether.
-Nonetheless, this experience remains one of the highlights of my career, and a source of many good memories.
+Nonetheless, this experience remains one of the highlights of my career.